 - Employers must provide employees with written work schedules seven days in advance, including regular and on-call shifts.
 As of July 2020, this notice must be given to employees at least 14 days in advance.

 - Employers must provide new employees with a good faith estimate of hours upon hiring

 - Give workers a rest period of 10 hours between two shifts.
 Employees may waive this rest period voluntarily, but a time-and-a-half rate applies.

-- If scheduling changes are made close to or on the day of the workers’ shift, employees must be paid one half times the employee’s regular rate of pay, per hour, for hours not worked when they were scheduled but then cancelled.
+- If scheduling changes are made close to or on the day of the workers’ shift, employees must be paid one-half times the employee’s regular rate of pay, per hour, for hours not worked when they were scheduled but then canceled.
 Additionally, employees must be paid one additional hour of pay when at least 30 minutes are added to an employee’s shift by an employer without notice.

 Failure to comply with the law or discrimination against an employee for inquiring about the law may result in civil penalties ranging from $500 to $1,000 per violation.
 If, however, the penalties are paid within two weeks from receiving the notice, the amount is required to be reduced by 50%.

 In any event, employers may keep a standby list of employees who are willing to work extra hours to account for unexpected employee absence and other extenuating circumstances.
 There are stringent rules around the standby list.
 An employer must provide the following in writing to employees electing to be on the standby list: